Post

 \[y=ux,\quad y'=u'x+u\]

 Substituting this into $y’=f(y/x)$ gives $u’x=f(u)-u$.
-If $f(u)-u\neq0$, then
+If $f(u)-u\neq0$, then:

 \[\frac {du}{f(u)-u}=\frac {dx}{x}\]

-is separated.
+becomes separated.

 This post is licensed under CC BY-NC 4.0 by the author.